Cristelknight999/Cristel-Lib/README.md

 ### Creating a structure config
 In your folder you'll have to make another called `structure_configs`.
 In this folder you will create files which will add configs for the structures you want.
-To create a config create a new json file the name of the file will be the name of the config file later.
+To create a config create a new json file.
+The name of this file will be the name of the config file later.
 The file structure should look like this:
 ```
 {
-  "name": "",
+  "name": "a_different_file_name",
-  "subPath": "",
+  "subPath": "cristellib",
-  "header": "",
+  "header": "Welcome to my cool config, which lets you disable the structures you don't like!",
-  "config_type": "",
+  "config_type": "ENABLE_DISABLE",
   "comments": {
     "ancient_cities": "A dark city at the bottom of the World",
     "buried_treasures.spacing": "Set the spacing of the buried treasure structure set"